manfredsteyer/ngx-build-plus/lib/README.md

 Big thanks to [Rob Wormald](https://twitter.com/robwormald) and [David Herges](https://twitter.com/davidh_23)!

+## Versions

+- Use Version 1.1.0 for Angular CLI 6.0 + Angular 6.0
+- USe Version 6.1.0 for Angular CLI 6.1 + Angular 6.1

-## Tested with CLI 6.0.x
+## Tested with CLI 6.0.x and 6.1.x

-This package has been created and tested with Angular CLI 6.0.x.
+This package has been created and tested with Angular CLI 6.0.x and CLI 6.1.x.
 If the CLI's underlying API changes in future, I'll provide an respective update for this version too until the CLI has build-in features for the covered use cases.

 ## Example